Oil-paper umbrella: Yunnan

-Oil-paper umbrella in customs and cultural ceremonies
+In customs and cultural ceremonies

 Hakka marriage and bride dowry

 In traditional Hakka marriages, the bride's parents must pay dowry to the husband's family, in which oil-paper umbrella is one of the required dowries. "紙" (paper) is a homonym for "子" (sons) in Chinese, for the connotation of having sons early.
 The character "傘" (umbrella) contains five "人" (man) with the connotation of many sons and grandsons.
 Oil-paper umbrella is straight up, with the symbol to eradicate evil spirits.
 The circular appearance symbolizes "fullness" connotation of a beautiful marriage.
 And since the umbrella itself can shield rain and the wind, thus prohibiting evil spirits from entering in.
 Other dowries that come with the oil-paper umbrella include five colored pants, make up the table, door curtain, and boxes.
 In wealthier families, dowries could include god and jewelry or high-quality cloth or blankets.
 In addition, bride family would give vegetables that have homonym with positive words such as celery, garlic, and chives, that are then tied with red rope given as gifts to the husband's family.

 Oil-paper umbrella as a dowry is still a custom in the Hakka family in Taiwan and some other countries in South East Asia.

 Hakka second burial funerals

 Since many of the Hakka populations are in the mountainous areas of China, most corpses are buried on the mountains.
 Initially, Hakka people do not put up a gravestone, however, after the second time the corpse is buried (usually 3–5 years later), the additional grander ceremony is added.
-When buying, usually in the eighth month of the Chinese calendar, an experienced burial master is hired to dig into the old grave and disinter the clean bones for an official and permanent burial at the exact spot.
+When burying, usually in the eighth month of the Chinese calendar, an experienced burial master is hired to dig into the old grave and disinter the clean bones for an official and permanent burial at the exact spot.
 The oil-paper umbrella is used to cover the bones while they are being cleaned.